jaredcnance/jaredcnance.github.io/_posts/2016-07-12-tdd-in-dotnet.markdown

 ## A Word About My Relationship with TDD

 I am not necessarily an advocate for TDD.
 I do however, believe testing is very important.
-I always try to have test coverage on business logic, service boundaries, web controllers, and database constraints.
+I always try to have test coverage on business logic, service boundaries, web controllers, any custom validators, and database constraints.

 ## Part 1